Skip to content

 • At award stage Procurement ask appropriate questions regarding the bidder’s company and internal policies and supply chain management.

-• Procurement continues to promote the Welsh Government’s Code of Practice and ask all suppliers to sign up to and support the Code whilst signposting bidders to guidance documentation and videos to assist them and in turn link to our own internal policies.
+• Procurement continues to promote the Welsh Government’s Code of Practice on Ethical Employment in Supply Chains and ask all suppliers to sign up to and support the Code whilst signposting bidders to guidance documentation and videos to assist them and in turn link to our own internal policies.

-• We ask questions that are appropriate and relevant to the risk category.
+• We ask questions that are appropriate and relevant to the risk category of procurement.
 The Welsh Government’s Code of Practice Fair Working Practices question is asked as standard and where the profile of the commodity is higher risk, we ask additional more detailed probing questions to reflect the nature and risk of that procurement.

 • Our contract terms and conditions require suppliers to take all reasonable measures to ensure that there are no forms of slavery in their direct and indirect supply chains and to provide the University with reports on the measures and outcomes in respect of this matter.